 Leg pain is something we often shrug off as little or nothing to worry about.
 Those who participate regularly in sports and physical activities might pick up knocks, bruises and small or nagging injuries, or get a case of cramp after rushing through a warm-up.
 For contact sports in particular, discomfort, to an extent, comes with the territory.

 But on rarer occasions, leg pain and swelling can be an indication of something exponentially more serious.

-This year, National Thrombosis Week takes place from the 2-6 May.
+National Thrombosis Week takes place each year in May.
 Run by charity Thrombosis UK, the intended outcomes of the scheme are to help promote understanding and awareness of thrombosis, supply those affected by the condition with the insight and support they require, and ultimately lessen the impact of thrombosis on public health.